From a SCDES certified backflow tester.

 We’ve also seen electric space heaters and kerosene heaters used to try to protect backflow prevention assemblies from freezing.
 Again, because of the electrical hazard and fire hazard, we do not recommend these methods.

 Most often we see insulation bags covering backflow prevention assemblies.
-But after 25 years, I can tell you that insulation bags will not prevent your backflow prevention assembly from freezing, especially if we fall below freezing for many hours or days.
+But after 25 years, I can tell you that insulation bags will not prevent your backflow prevention assembly from freezing, especially if we fall below freezing for multiple days.
 Using pipe insulation won’t prevent the piping to your assembly from freezing either.
+Insulation doesn’t produce heat and doesn’t cause the water flow.

 Second, moving water tends not to freeze, especially in our environment where freezing temps don’t typically last for 24 hour periods for many days and weeks.
 So if the water is constantly moving through your backflow prevention assembly, it will not freeze.